JuliaGaussianProcesses/Stheno.jl/docs/src/gp_api.md

 # GP API

 This documents the user-facing API as it relates to the `GP` object.
-Everything that is exported should be included here.

 This is a more thorough introduction to the internals than the Getting Started guide, which should be refered to if you are new to Stheno.jl.
 It's somewhere between a reference document and a tutorial.